Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Soldering a Circuit Board.rst

     :linenos:
     :language: C
     :lines: 38-42
+    :dedent:

-Finally, in a “for” loop with i=64, modulate the output pulse width of the PWM square wave.
+Finally, in a "for" loop with i=64, modulate the output pulse width of the PWM square wave.
 The process, from the beginning of implementing the for loop to the end, is a PWM cycle.
-In the loop, there is another for loop with j=8 and in this loop, it compares the number “i” to the value of the array to determine output high or low level.
+In the loop, there is another for loop with j=8 and in this loop, it compares the number "i" to the value of the array to determine output high or low level.
 Then, the data will be sent to the 74HC595 IC Chip.

 .. literalinclude:: ../../../freenove_Kit/Code/C_Code/35.2.1_LightWater03/LightWater03.c
     :linenos:
     :language: C
     :lines: 43-51
+    :dedent: